Dana 60 Reverse Rotation Front Axle

 A reverse rotation Dana 60 front axle from a 2000 Ford F450 was prepared for us by Currie Enterprises.
 This model of the Dana 60 uses ball-joint knuckles and a unit-bearing hub and spindle assembly.
 Currie cut the axle housing down from 69” to 63” wide, WMS to WMS.
 63” wide axles were chosen in order to achieve an 80” track width when using 39.5×15” Super Swamper tires.
 The driver’s side of the housing had to be lengthened, while the passenger’s side was shortened in order to achieve all of the dimensional requirements.

 The axle uses 35 spline inner axle shafts and 30 spline outer shafts, with Warn premium locking hubs.
-One new inner axle shaft had to used on the driver’s side, and the passenger side shaft was cut down and re-splined.
+One new inner axle shaft had to used on the driver’s side, replica watches and the passenger side shaft was cut down and re-splined.
 Currie modified the stock knuckles for hi-steering capabilities and turned the 8 lug hubs down to a 5 on 5.5” lug pattern.
 An ARB air locker, along with a 5.13:1 ring and pinion set were also installed by Currie.
 A 1350 series yoke with u-bolts instead of straps was used for reliability.

 We encountered several issues while installing the reverse rotation Dana 60 up front.